A toddler spraying a small block building with a water bottle while a toy firetruck sits beside it on a washable play surface.

 Step 01

-Fill the spray bottle with a small amount of water and tighten the top.
+Fill a small spray bottle with water and tighten the top.

 Step 02

-Put the building on a washable floor, patio, tray, or low table with open space around it for drips.
+Put the toy building on a washable surface with room for drips.

 Step 03